-- Peel and grate the turmeric and the ginger.
+- Prepare vegetables: Peel and grate the turmeric and the ginger.
 Chop the bell pepper into small cubes.
 Cut the corn kernels off the cob.
-You should have roughly 150 g/ 5.3 oz kernels, a bit more or less is not really important.
+You should have roughly 150 g/ 5.3 oz kernels; a bit more or less is not essential.

-- Heat the coconut oil in a non-stick pan and cook the onion and garlic until translucent.
-Add the turmeric, ginger, bell pepper and corn kernels and cook for about 5 minutes stirring from time to time.
+- Saute: Heat the oil in a non-stick pan and cook the onion and garlic until translucent.
+Add the turmeric, ginger, bell pepper, and corn kernels and cook for about 5 minutes stirring from time to time.

-- Check and add more broth if necessary, the rice should not be too dry.
+- Add: Check and add more broth if necessary, the rice should not be too dry.
 I added about 150 ml/ ½ cup more.
-Add the finely sliced scallions, stir, cover and continue cooking for about another 5-6 minutes or until the rice is tender.
+Add the finely sliced scallions, stir, cover, and continue cooking for about another 5-6 minutes or until the rice is tender.

-- In the meantime cube the cheese finely.
+- Add cheese: In the meantime, cube the cheese finely.
 Turn off the heat, add the cheese to the pot, stir well, add more salt if necessary and lots of freshly ground black pepper, cover and let stand for a few minutes until the cheese is melted.

 - Serve immediately with a green salad.

 - 1 teaspoon turmeric powder can be used instead.